 At right, city crews remove asphalt from S. 4th Street between Market and Dock streets.

-Planned projects include repairs and restoration of S. 4th Street between Dock and Queen streets; Queen Street between S. 2nd and S. 7th streets; and, S. 7th Street between Queen and Meares streets.
+Repairs and restoration of S. 4th Street between Dock and Queen streets; Queen Street between S. 2nd and S. 7th streets; and, S. 7th Street between Queen and Meares streets are currently underway.

 The City of Wilmington completed a draft report and preliminary recommendations to update the city’s outdated brick streets policy.
 The recommendations helped determine how best to preserve the City’s historic brick streets.
 The report was presented to City Council at their Aug.
 1, 2016 Agenda Briefing meeting.

 The City then collected public input in an effort to shape a new brick streets policy that will help determine how and where brick streets are located, maintained and repaired.
 A committee of city staff and representatives from local utility companies gathered information and developed the recommendations based on the public input received, as well as best practices from other historic cities, traffic data, cost factors and other criteria.